Loading...

 Myth 02: All UTIs cause symptoms.

 Truth: It is not necessarily true that all UTIs require antibiotics for treatment.
 Some people do not show any symptoms of UTI but have bacteria in their bladder due to asymptomatic bacteria.
-In this case, no treatment or antibiotics would be recommended as the bacteria is not causing issues.
+In this case, no treatment or antibiotics would be recommended, as the bacteria are not causing issues.

-However, in cases of UTI in pregnant women, people with planned urologic surgery and weakened immune systems may require proper treatment.
-Antibiotics are used to treat UTIs.
-They are recommended when a person shows painful symptoms due to bacteria in the urine.
+However, in cases of UTI in pregnant women, people with planned urologic surgery, and weak immune systems, proper treatment is needed.
+Antibiotics treat UTIs.
+They are beneficial for patients who show painful symptoms due to bacteria in the urine.

 Myth 04: A UTI will go away on its own.